ksu-hmi/ODonnell-Orbit-Watch/projectroadmap.md

 #Tanya notes - does not work in windows, only on linux devices

 #https://github.com/glyph/Pomodouroboros #Amanda's Notes: This is a continuous Pomodoro timer that helps with time blindness.
+#Amanda's Notes: Currently only runs on Mac, does not run on Windows or Linux but future plans to do so but no timeline.
+Has a rough implementation, it may not be suitable for end-users without further development.
+The codebase might require significant refinement and testing.

 [ ]From App